Community Counseling Centers of Central Connecticut Inc.

 Counselor of the Year "The CCA Counselor of the Year award went to Dr.Warren Corson III.
 Dr. Corson was honored as a CCA member who gives to others without expectations, other than personal satisfaction from helping others.
 Dr. Corson is very active on the CCA list serve.
 He has provided CCA members with great advice and is always willing to share his knowledge and expertise and asks nothing in return.
 He has currently become active with CMHCA Board." -CCA President Pasquale Giordano

 Doc Warren is an author, presenter and a columnist in the areas of mental health and professional practice.
-His work can be found in text books (see below), The American Counseling Association and the Central CT.
-Post.
+His work can be found in text books (see below), The American Counseling Association and the Canadian Counselling and Psychotherapy Association.
 He has appeared at local, state, and national conferences and has provided training to clinical professionals from around the globe.

 Michael, C., Young, N., & Corson III, W. (2007).
 Toward best practices in clinical supervision.
 In N. Young & C. Michael (Eds.), Counseling in a complex society (47-65).
 Amherst, MA: The Synthesis Center.